-In 2015 the obligation for administrative cooperation through the IMI software was extended to the fields of public procurement and stolen cultural objects.
+The IMI system's scope has been growing steadily.
+In 2015 the obligation for administrative cooperation through the IMI software was extended to the fields of public procurement and stolen cultural goods.

 As to public procurement, the obligation for administrative cooperation laid down in Directive 2014/24/EU, notably Article 86, primarily relies upon assistance and mutual cooperation in public procurement, aimed at ensuring the exchange of information on the documentation submitted by contractors from other EU countries to carry out cross-border procurement procedures.
 In particular, IMI may be useful for ascertaining whether an economic operator is capable of carrying out the works or services specified in the contract, whether there are no grounds for exclusion for a contractor, supplier or service provider, or for confirming the accuracy of the information laid down in the self-certification provided by the tenderer.